fka21/genomics_smk_pipelines/README.md

 Generally all required conda environments are implemented in each pipeline and are installed during deploying the pipeline.

-The directoru structure is fixed and parts of it should be defined _a priori_(details in each pipeline can be found).
+The directory structure is fixed and parts of it should be defined _a priori_(details in each pipeline can be found).

 ## Usage